elucian/bee/syntax/operators.md

 ## Operators

-In Bee operators are created using ASCII symbols.
+In Bee operators are created using Extended ASCII symbols.
+Read about supported symbols here: [symbols](symbols.md)

 ## Brackets